• Skip to primary navigation

 More Dessert Recipes You'll Love

-I hope you enjoy this rice pudding recipe!
+I hope you enjoy this Arborio rice pudding recipe!
 If you make it, I’d love to hear how it turned out in the comments section below.
 Your review will help other readers in the community.

 Recipe